alexander-hamme/Automatic_Email_Checker/README.md

 - PyAutoGUI
 <br>
 <br>
-<i>Note: this was designed specifically for a specific institution's webmail page, but it can easily be repurposed and modified for use on another!</i>
+<i>Note: this was designed for a specific institution's webmail page, but it can easily be repurposed and modified for use on another!</i>